AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/input-output.md

 - webVisit
 - search

-Additionally, you may also want to use some of the available properties in the [subscription schema](https://github.com/adobe/xdm/blob/63a4a825b2acb0a8cb661d6e02ae952711fc4da6/docs/reference/datatypes/subscription.schema.md) to create a custom mixin with additional event types for your CEE schema.
+Additionally, you may also want to use some of the available properties in the [subscription schema](https://github.com/adobe/xdm/blob/63a4a825b2acb0a8cb661d6e02ae952711fc4da6/docs/reference/datatypes/subscription.schema.md) to create a custom mixin with additional event types.

 **Additional recommended standard event types:**